Explore health content from A to Z.

 pregnant or trying to get pregnant

 Always carry the nicotine gum with you.
-Do not smoke while you are using the chewing gum.
 Do not use more than 30 pieces of gum a day.
 Too much gum can increase the risk of an overdose.
 As the urge to smoke gets less, gradually reduce the number of pieces each day over a period of 2 to 3 months.
 When you are only using 1 or 2 pieces a day, stop using the nicotine gum.

 If your mouth gets sore from chewing the gum, suck hard sugarless candy between pieces of gum to help relieve the soreness.
 Brush your teeth regularly to reduce mouth irritation.
 If you wear dentures, contact your doctor or health care professional if the gum sticks to your dental work.